radhikabandi/oops-svg-maker/README.md

 After installation is complete, run the following code: ‘node index.js’ in the terminal.
 Answer the prompts and after completion, you should see a console log showing your answers to your prompts, a message that says ‘Generate logo.svg’, and you should see your logo.svg file.

 ## [Tests](#table-of-contents)
 To test this app, open up the file in VS Code.
-Open the terminal, run ' jest lib/shapes.test.js'
+Open the terminal, run 'npm run test'
 ## [Questions](#table-of-contents)
 Please contact me using the following links:
 [GitHub](https://github.com/radhikabandi)